-The assigned ba1 Liquid Resources score is four notches below the a3 initial score, reflecting the bank's liquidity of 26.4% of tangible assets as of year-end 2021.
+The assigned ba1 Liquid Resources score is four notches below the a3 initial score, reflecting the bank's liquidity of 16.8% of tangible assets as of year-end 2022.
 Encumbrance of liquid assets is offset by adequate regulatory liquidity metrics and additional access to liquidity through covered bonds.
-The increased liquidity compared with the previous years is related to ECB measures, including TLTRO, and will therefore be temporary, reflecting no structural improvement of the liquid resources.
+The bank's recourse to TLTRO already declined significantly, and we expect available liquidity buffer to stabilise.

-Berlin Hyp's liquid banking assets, comprising cash and balances with central banks, interbank lending, and investment portfolio amounted to €9.6 billion as of year-end 2021.
-However, a significant amount of liquid assets was encumbered, representing cover pool assets and liquid assets pledged for repo funding with the German Bundesbank and other market participants.
+Berlin Hyp's liquid banking assets, comprising of only a small cash and central bank amount, limited interbank lending, and its more significant investment portfolio, amounted to €5.8 billion as of year-end 2022.
+However, a significant amount of its high quality liquid assets was encumbered, representing cover pool assets and liquid assets pledged for repo funding with the German Bundesbank and other market participants.

 We also take into account the bank's potential to issue covered bonds from its over-collateralised cover pool at short notice to generate liquidity in case of need.
-As of March 2022 and based on an outstanding issuance of €16.8 billion, the over-collateralisation of Berlin Hyp's mortgage cover pool was at 6.4% on an unstressed present value basis.
+As of December 2022 and based on an outstanding issuance of €16.0 billion, the over-collateralisation of Berlin Hyp's mortgage cover pool was at 12.5% on an unstressed present value basis.
 Thus, Berlin Hyp has leeway to use its existing cover pool to generate fresh liquidity through the issuance of covered bonds.

-We also take into consideration the bank's adequate regulatory liquidity metrics, such as the LCR, for which Berlin Hyp has set a target ratio of at least 120% and which was 128% as of year-end 2021 (the minimum regulatory requirement is 100%), reflecting the effects of the TLTRO programmes, which are likely to be temporary.
+We also take into consideration the bank's adequate regulatory liquidity metrics, such as the LCR, for which Berlin Hyp has set a target ratio of at least 120% and which was 125% as of year-end 2022 (the minimum regulatory requirement is 100%), reflecting the effects of the TLTRO programmes, which are likely to be temporary.